sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/cifar10.md

 ### <a id="preprocessing-loaded-cifar10-dataset">Preprocessing loaded CIFAR-10 dataset</a>
 Next, creating function for preprocessing CIFAR-10 datasets for further use in classifier.
-* Normalizing data by subtracting mean image and dividing by standard deviation.
+* Normalizing data by subtracting mean image.
 * Transposing every dataset to make channels come first.
 * Returning result as dictionary.